 Meet the Expert

-Diana Kirschner is a Clinical Psychologist in New York and author of Love In 90 Days.
+Dr. Diana Kirschner is a Clinical Psychologist in New York and author of Love In 90 Days.
 She successfully ran the 90 Day Love Challenge on the Fox Morning Show, and has frequently appeared on The Today Show as well as Oprah, Good Morning America, Nightline, and Access Hollywood.

-How to Deal With Your Mother-In-Law
+How to Deal With Your Mother-in-Law

 Tension is common between the mothers of mama's boys and their spouses.
 Being the bigger person, difficult as it may be, will help avoid jealousy and work to your advantage.
 Remaining cordial and respectful with your mother-in-law is a healthy way to express your boundaries.
-“Don’t try to straighten out the mother,” says Kirschner.
+“Don’t try to straighten out the mother,” said Kirschner.
 “You’ll never win.”

 That's not to say that you have to spend as much time with your mother-in-law as your husband does, or tolerate poor treatment from her.
 It's okay to maintain some distance.
 Let your husband (and children, if you have them) keep their relationship with her strong.
 You can see her less often if you like.
 The decision is up to you, and it should be based on your comfort level.

 Ultimately, your husband will be the deciding factor in whether his attachment to his mom breaks your marriage.
 Try expressing to him that putting his marriage first is good for him, too.
 “You can’t happily be both a husband and a mama’s boy, because you’re always torn in two directions,” said Kirschner.
 If he accepts your limits and starts putting you first, then be gentle with him as you both determine a new normal together.
 If he doesn't, you might need to take some time away to let him decide what his priorities are.